gpslab/payload/README.md

-# payload
-Simple infrastructure component for create payload message
+# The simple infrastructure component for create payload message